nervosnetwork/ckb/rpc/README.md

 ### Type `Byte32`

-Fixed-length 32 bytes binary encoded as 0x-prefixed hex string in JSON.
+Fixed-length 32 bytes binary encoded as a 0x-prefixed hex string in JSON.

 #### Example